Codecademy/docs/content/javascript/concepts/npm/npm.md

   - 'paths/full-stack-engineer-career-path'
 ---

-**Node Package Manager (NPM)** is an extensive collection of JavaScript packages.
-This makes adding complexity and functionality to JavaScript projects seamless.
-NPM is also the official package manager of Node.js.
-Therefore, if Node.js was previously downloaded, NPM is already installed!
+**Node Package Manager (npm)** is an extensive collection of JavaScript packages.
+This makes adding complexity and functionality to JavaScript projects seamless. npm is also the official package manager of Node.js.
+Therefore, if Node.js was previously downloaded, npm is already installed!

 ## Packages

 Packages are tools composed of files and folders of JavaScript code.
 They provide one or more operations that can be installed, imported, and used in a separate project.
-Thanks to NPM, the installation process for packages is uniform.
+Thanks to npm, the installation process for packages is uniform.

 ## The npm Registry